erleonard/aro/README.md

 Azure Red Hat OpenShift (ARO) is a fully managed service of OpenShift on Microsoft Azure.
 It is jointly developed, operated, and supported by Microsoft and Red Hat.
 ARO provides a powerful platform for building, deploying, and scaling containerized applications using Kubernetes and other open-source technologies.
 You can learn more about it on the current web page context.

-This repository will focus on the integration of Azure Serives and Azure Red Hat OpenShift 4.
+This repository is a collections of learning on how to deploy, configure and operationalize Azure Red Hat OpenShift 4.

 ## Architecture